 Reply to a comment about entrepreneurship as the "only solution" on "African American Wealth May Fall to Zero by 2053" (C. Rhinehart)

-I'm not sure what makes me more cynical: That the company didn't tell airlines and pilots about MCAS, or that they trained pilots to use the new system on an iPad.
+I'm not sure what makes me more cynical: That [Boeing] didn't tell airlines and pilots about MCAS, or that they trained pilots to use the new system on an iPad.

 A response to a comment about rebuilding customer trust in "Will Boeing Recover from the 737 Max crisis?"
 (M. Yan)